Boone-Withers House

-Boone-Withers House is a historic home located at Waynesville, Haywood County, North Carolina.
+The Boone-Withers House is a historic home located at Waynesville, Haywood County, North Carolina.
 It was built about 1883, and is a 2 1/2-story, Late Victorian style frame dwelling.
 It has a large, two-story gabled wing and three smaller, two-story bays.
 It features a one-story, hip roofed wraparound porch and two tall chimneys.

+The house was built for John Kader Boone by local carpenter Sam Liner.
+Boone died in 1912.
+The second owner, James D. Grant, had the house renovated in 1914 from designs by Asheville architect William H. Lord.
+Grant, a resident of New Orleans, used the house as a summer home.
+The third owner, Ernest L. Withers, bought the house in 1923.
+Both Boone and Withers were members of locally-prominent families.

 It was listed on the National Register of Historic Places in 1983.
+The home was restored by Waynesville Historic Preservation Society vice chair Rodney Conard, who also revitalized the Balsam Mountain Inn in 2023.